77th Artillery Regiment Association

 The 77th Artillery Association reunion is open to all veterans and their families who were supported by the 77th or who supported us.
 We were all part of a great team that truly made the sum greater than the parts.
 As many an artillery commander used to say, the only reason for our existence is to support the infantry.
-Come join us as we spread the smell of cordite over the beaches of Fernandina.
+Come join us as we spread the smell of cordite from the 77th at Fort Carson.
 If you know anyone who served in the 77th Artillery Regiment, past or present, please let them know about the reunion.

 Click Pin Logo above or HERE to see what else is available for purchase when you attend the 77th Field Artillery Regiment Association Reunion.
 When registering, please include the name information for your attending spouse so that Name Tags can be prepared.

 The 77th FARA President will chair the association annual meeting.
 Per our constitution, only the Third Vice President would be elected.
 One of the primary tasks to complete is the election of new officers.

 If anyone is interested in running for the office of President, VP or Secretary, or would like to nominate someone for the offices, please e-mail President, 77th Field Artillery Association (FARA) at President (at) 77fara.org

 Many of you know other 77th Artillery Regiment Veterans - so please contact them and be sure ask

 them to join.
 This reunion promises to be another great one.
 Last year's was a great one.
 We get a chance to

 renew lost friendships and make new ones.
 All of us that have

 attended past reunions have been glad we did; it seems to settle some things and

 make you more confortable.
 Prior reunion events was outstanding and enjoyed by all.